eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 4. Switch back to the admin console using the link or log out and log back in to Keycloak as the admin user with your new admin password.

 You have updated the Keycloak password.
-The next step updates the Keycloak secret to match it.
+The next step updates the Keycloak password in the operator secret to match it.

 ### 2c.
-Updating the Keycloak password in the operator secret
+Update the Keycloak password in the operator secret with the new password

 When the Codewind Operator needs to update Keycloak, it uses login credentials saved in a Kubernetes secret.
 By default during initial deployment, that secret has a user name and password of **admin**.
 If you changed your admin password in a previous step, you need to update the Keycloak secret to match.